-We gained an understanding of the legal and regulatory framework applicable to the Group and the industry in which it operates and considered the risk of acts by the company and its subsidiaries which were contrary to applicable laws and regulations, including fraud.
+We gained an understanding of the legal and regulatory framework applicable to the Group and the industry in which it operates, and considered the risk of acts by the Parent Company and its subsidiaries which were contrary to applicable laws and regulations, including fraud.
 The Group monitors its compliance with these frameworks through its central compliance function.
-We held discussions with Management, reviewed correspondence with regulators and reviewed minutes of board meetings to assess how the Group is complying with the legal and regulatory framework.
+We held discussions with Management and Those Charged with Governance, reviewed correspondence with regulators and reviewed minutes of board meetings to assess how the Group is complying with the legal and regulatory framework.

-We considered the significant laws and regulations to be the Companies (Guernsey) Law, 2008, the FCA rules, requirements of PAYE and VAT legislation and IFRS as adopted by the European Union.
+We considered the significant laws and regulations to be the Companies (Guernsey) Law, 2008, the FCA rules, requirements of PAYE and VAT legislation, IFRS as adopted by the European Union and the Bermuda Stock Exchange listing rules.

 We considered the risk of fraudulent revenue recognition that could give rise to material misstatement, as described in the Key Audit Matter section above.
-We also considered the risk that the valuation of principal finance investments which involves management judgement, were subject to bias, as described in the Key Audit Matter section above.

-In respect of management override we have tested a risk based sample of journals back to supporting documentation as well as the procedures noted in the Key Audit Matter section.
+We also considered the risk that the valuation of principal finance investments and valuation of investment property which involves management judgements, were subject to bias, as described in the Key Audit Matter section above.
+In respect of management override, we addressed the risk of fraud through management override of controls by testing the appropriateness of journal entries and other adjustments; on a sample basis we determined journals with key risk characteristics such as postings by nonfinance staff and identification of least used accounts, agreeing these back to supporting documentation.
+We assessed whether the judgements made in making accounting estimates could be indicative of a potential bias; evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business, including management's assessment of going concern.